val-samonte/threead/docs/x402_IMPLEMENTATION_PLAN.md

 8. **No Rollback Needed** - Payment verification happens before ad creation.
 If verification fails, no ad is created (no cleanup needed).

-9. **Balance Check After Verification** - Technically redundant (transaction already succeeded), but useful for early validation and better error messages.
+9. **Balance Check Removed** - Balance checking is redundant since the transaction is already settled on-chain.
+Transaction verification is sufficient proof of payment.

 10. **Replay Protection** - Same as idempotency - unique constraint prevents replay attacks.